 Faculty Leading Change (FLC)

 Faculty Leading Change is a diverse group of faculty members and professional staff engaging in an active, collaborative, yearlong program that provides facilitated discussions, curriculum, and activities that build community and support transdisciplinary peer learning related to student success and faculty excellence.
 FLC is an opportunity for faculty to engage in learning through conversation, identify needs, explore best practices, and make innovative recommendations.
-At Rutgers, we've developed a FLC model that is a hybrid of the FLC work done by Miami University as well as the University of Michigan's STRIDE Committee model.
 The goals of our FLC are to:

 1. bring together a diverse group of junior to senior level women faculty across the university, from various science related disciplines who share a common interest around the FLC topic.